The World's Only Test Security Blog

 When writing your options, keep these points in mind:

-Constructing test items—and creating entire examinations—is no easy undertaking.
-This article helps you identify your specific purpose for testing and helps you determine the most common exam and item types you can use to measure the skills of your test takers.
-We’ve gone over general best practices to consider when constructing items, and we’ve sprinkled helpful resources throughout to help you on your exam development journey.
+This article will hopefully help you identify your specific purpose for testing and determine the exam and item types you can use to best measure the skills of your test takers.

-This article helps you tackle the first step of the 8-step assessment process: planning & developing test specifications.
-To learn more about creating your exam, including how to increase the usable lifespan of your exam, review our ultimate guide on secure exam creation and our workbook on evaluating your testing engine, leveraging secure item types, and increasing the number of items on your tests.
-And as always, if you need help constructing your test or items, reach out to our incredible C-SEDs team—it's what they do!
+To learn more about creating your exam—including how to increase the usable lifespan of your exam—review our ultimate guide on secure exam creation and also our workbook on evaluating your testing engine, leveraging secure item types, and increasing the number of items on your tests.

 Erika is an Exam Development Manager in Caveon’s C-SEDs group.
 With almost 20 years in the testing industry, nine of which have been with Caveon, Erika is a veteran of both exam development and test security.
 Erika has extensive experience working with new, innovative test designs, and she knows how to best keep an exam secure and valid.